manikbiradar0/contactBook/README.md

 Simply clone the project or download and extract the .zip to get started.
 1. Go to Project directory `cd [PROJECT NAME]`
-1. Run `ng serve --open` to run app on local environment
+1. Run `ng serve --open` to run app on the local environment
 1. Run `npm install` to install app dependencies
 1. Run `ng build --prod` to build and bundle the code
 1. Run `ng build --prod --aot` to build and AOT bundle